Question 148·Easy·Text Structure and Purpose

 Which choice best describes the function of the underlined sentence?

-For SAT Reading & Writing “function of a sentence” questions, first read the sentence immediately before and after the targeted sentence to understand the local context.
-Then paraphrase in your own words what the underlined sentence is doing (giving an example, providing data, defining a term, showing contrast, etc.).
-Finally, eliminate any choices that describe actions the sentence clearly does not perform (like defining a term when there is no definition language, or summarizing everything when it only offers a specific detail), and choose the option that best matches the role you identified rather than wording that merely sounds similar to the topic.
+For “function of the underlined sentence” questions, read the sentence immediately before and after the underlined sentence to identify the local purpose.
+Then describe what the underlined sentence is doing (providing data, giving an example, defining a term, adding contrast, etc.).
+Eliminate choices that describe actions the sentence clearly does not perform, and select the option that best matches the sentence’s role in supporting or developing the surrounding idea.

 Hints